Valnet: XDA

 XDA (formerly known as XDA Developers) is a mobile software development community launched on December 20, 2002.
-Although discussion primarily revolves around the Android operating system, members also talk about other operating systems and mobile software development topics.

 XDA-Developers.com was created by Dutch company NAH6 Crypto Products BV and launched on December 20, 2002.
 In January 2011, XDA Developers was bought by the US based company JB Online Media, LLC. and subsequently by Canada-based Valnet Inc. in February 2022.
-The name XDA Developers is originally derived from the O_{2} XDA, which was marketed as a personal digital assistant (PDA) with extra features.
+The name XDA Developers is originally derived from the O_{2} Xda, which was marketed as a personal digital assistant (PDA) with extra features.

+In February 2007, when the Microsoft Windows Mobile OS was widely used on mobile phones, Microsoft asked XDA Developers to remove all ROMs created by OEMs.
+In 2008, CNET Asia suggested that XDA Developers offers potential solutions to problems with many Android-based mobile devices.
+In other mobile phone reviews, testers at CNET preferred using XDA Developers' ROMs when carrying out detailed reviews.

 In 2013, XDA partnered with Swappa to become its official marketplace where users can buy or sell devices.

-Valnet acquired XDA along with four other websites—Pocketnow, AppAdvice, BackyardBoss and Hook&Bullet—from Busy Pixel Media in February 2022.
-In 2023, FeedSpot listed XDA (with 11 million members) as the largest mobile software development forum and among the top 70 technology forums to follow.